Forests are among the most important elements of Earth’s ecosystems and are essential for our very survival. They produce aRead more…

 Timing is important when buying a car

-Have you got the itch to buy a new or used car?
-Spring is a busy time at auto dealerships as many people are looking to get a new ride for an upcoming summer trip or to surprise graduates for a job well done.
+When is the best time to buy a new car?
+Spring is a busy time at auto dealerships.
+Many people are looking to get a new ride for an upcoming summer trip or to surprise graduates for a job well done — but bargains can be found at other times of year.

-Spring may not be the best time to buy!
+Spring is a popular time, but maybe not the best time to buy!

 If you have extra cash on hand from a tax refund, or you’re just excited by warmer temperatures, longer days and the prospect of riding in the breeze with the top down or a sunroof open, you’re far from alone… and auto dealers know it.